davidepalladino/Button-Arduino/README.md

+# WARNING: This version is deprecated.
+Consider the new version [2.x.x](https://github.com/davidepalladino/Button-Arduino/tree/2.x.x).

 # Button library for Arduino
 ## Description
 This library allows to manage a button.
 You can specify if the pressure is long or not.
 Morevoer, is possible to assign a time (in milliseconds) to consider the long press, and a specific procedure both for short and long press.
 For short press there is the debouncing.